wordswords/dotfiles/README.md

 ## Install Steps

-I am still in the process of seperating my personal configuration from a generic configuration which will be useful to everyone.
+I am still in the process of separating my personal configuration from a generic configuration which will be useful to everyone.

 However, if you are keen to try this out as it is: